AlirezaBaratian/AlirezaBaratian/README.md

-- 👋 Hi, I’m @alirezabaratian
+- 👋 Hi, my name is **Alireza Baratian**
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything involving computers.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any innovative project.
-- 📫 How to reach me ...
+- 📫 You can reach me on [https://twitter.com/AlirezaBaratian](Twitter).

 <!---
 alirezabaratian/alirezabaratian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.